FTAI Stock Is a Safe, Reliable 5.2%-Yielding Infrastructure Play

 Its third-quarter adjusted EBITDA were $96.4 million, versus $58.6 million in the same period last year.
 Its year-to-date adjusted EBITDA were $211.5 million, versus $197.1 million in the same prior-year period.

 Furthermore, the company’s board declared a cash dividend of $0.33 per share, or $1.32 on an annual basis.
-FTAI stock only went public in May 2015, and it has held its dividend at $0.33 per share every quarter since November 2015.
+FTAI stock went public in May 2015, and it has held its dividend at $0.33 per share every quarter since November 2015.

 The Lowdown on FTAI Stock